-- 13.2 Non-compliance with the minimum procurement rules and principles in this Part III shall render expenditure ineligible for MFA/Norad funding. - 13.3 Non-compliance with the minimum procurement rules and principles in this Part III may be viewed as a material breach in accordance with General Conditions article 18.
+- 13.1 MFA/Norad may carry out ex post controls of the grant recipients' compliance with the rules set forth in this Part III. - 13.2 Non-compliance with the minimum procurement rules and principles in this Part III shall render expenditure ineligible for MFA/Norad funding. - 13.3 Non-compliance with the minimum procurement rules and principles in this Part III may be viewed as a material breach in accordance with General Conditions article 18.